 Advance the skills that can help you gain recognition in health care by giving you the option to move core courses forward in the course sequence of the Bachelor of Science in Health Administration with a concentration in Long-Term Care (certificate option).
 These courses can help you develop job skills early on, so you can look for work or position yourself for a promotion while still in school.

-An Enrollment Representative will explain how this degree program can prepare you to make an impact on long-term care earlier in your education.
+An Enrollment Representative (www.phoenix.edu/request-information.html) will explain how this degree program can prepare you to make an impact on long-term care earlier in your education.

 We believe that students and families should be prepared financially for college and understand gainful employment opportunities before starting any program.
-So we want to ensure you have the information you need to make an informed choice - information like what it will cost, the skills you'll learn through your chosen program, and the types of occupations the program prepares you for.View the Bachelor Of Science in Health Administration With A Concentration in Long-term Care gainful employment disclosures.
+So we want to ensure you have the information you need to make an informed choice - information like what it will cost, the skills you'll learn through your chosen program, and the types of occupations the program prepares you for.
+For important information about the educational debt, earnings, and completion rates of students who attended this program:

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
 Please check with a University Enrollment Representative.